VishalKandala/1D-Composite-Diffusion-Solver/README.md

 and $B = [2*Q[0]*\alpha[0]*\Delta x]$

-The Linear system obtained from BTCS formulation is solved using an optimized Tridiagonal Matrix Solver based on Thomas Algorithm (TDMA).
+The Linear system of equations obtained from BTCS formulation is solved using an optimized Tridiagonal Matrix Solver based on the Thomas Algorithm (TDMA).

 ## Dependencies